4 years ago by efnx

 So it was possible then to analyze the metadata of the files and determine when the malware was made/compiled?
 That seems like bad OPSEC.
 If I was CIA I would be rigorous in modifying and faking when certain files were last modified or created, and possibly stripping other damaging metadata (if it's incriminating enough).
 This is basic metadata hygiene employed by journalists, whistleblowers etc

-4 hours ago by londons_explore
+4 years ago by londons_explore

 Don't overestimate government coders skills...